 Opinion Column by Dr. Paul Brey

-In my last letter written in November 2019, I mentioned the devastating dengue epidemic of 2019 that claimed 75 lives and infected tens of thousands in Laos.
-I also mentioned the resurgence of the Ebola virus in Africa and the WHO public health emergency and that our Institute was on standby to diagnose any suspected case of Ebola virus.
-But, as I wrote these lines about viral threats in Laos, unknowingly 1800 km to the north, in a wet market a novel coronavirus was already spilling over from some animal species into the wet market workers.
-Unidentified pneumonia in hospital patients was then linked to this market and a novel coronavirus was isolated and sequenced.
-It turned out to be a virus related to SARS (SARS-CoV-1) that had emerged under similar circumstances back in 2002-2003; hence this virus was named SARS-CoV-2 or Novel Coronavirus and the disease stemming from this infection has been named COVID-19 by the World Health Organization.
-In our interconnected world, this virus spread with breakneck speed around the world.
+In my last letter written in two years ago, I mentioned the devastating dengue epidemic of 2019 that claimed 75 lives and infected tens of thousands in Laos.
+I also mentioned the resurgence of Ebola virus in Africa and the WHO public health emergency and that our Institute was on standby to diagnose any suspected case of Ebola virus.
+But, as I wrote these lines about viral threats in Laos, unknowingly 1800 km to the north, in Wuhan China in suspected wet market a novel coronavirus was already circulating among the wet market workers.
+An unidentified pneumonia in hospital patents was then linked to this market and a novel coronavirus was isolated and sequenced.
+It turned out to be a virus related to SARS (SARS-CoV-1) that had emerged under similar circumstances back in 2002-2003; hence this virus was named SARS-CoV-2 and the disease stemming from this infection has been named COVID-19 by the World Health Organization.
+In our interconnected world this virus spread with breakneck speed around the world.
 Many countries did not understand or simply ignored the seriousness of this new coronavirus and did not take the necessary measures to stop its initial spread.
-After the virus had spread to many countries and at that point had in fact became uncontrollable, the World Health Organization finally declared on 30 January 2020 a Public Health Emergency of International Concern.
-Eighty-four days later (22 April 2020) we have over 2.5 million confirmed cases and over 177,000 deaths worldwide.
-These figures are probably an underestimation of the true numbers.
-A major portion of the world population is in lockdown or under some form of confinement.
-Although the spread of COVID-19 has subsided in China the virus is still ravaging through most countries in the world.
-We do not know how many people will perish due to this modern-day plague.
+After the virus had spread to many countries and at that point had in fact became uncontrollable, the Johns Hopkins COVID-19 Dashboard tabulates today 10 Feb 2021, 106,000,000 confirmed cases and over 2,250,000 deaths world-wide… These figures are probably an underestimation of the true numbers.
+A major portion of the world population is under some type partial lockdown or under some form of curfew or confinement on and off over the past year.
+Although the spread of COVID-19 has virtually stopped in China except for a few foci, the virus is still ravaging through most countries in the world.
+We still do not know how many people will perish due to this modern-day plague.

 Interestingly, Charles Nicolle, Director of the Pasteur Institute in Tunis and Nobel Prize in Medicine (1928) wrote in his book entitled “Destin des Maladies Infectieuses” (1933)